 Facts about Driving Under the Influence – DUI Lawyer Bloomington IL

-According to the law in Illinois, the definition of “driving under the influence” is operating a motor vehicle while impaired by alcohol, drugs (including marijuana for medical use), intoxicating compounds or methamphetamines.
-In Illinois, motorists are legally viewed as impaired if they have a blood alcohol content (BAC) of at least .08, a cannabis concentration of five nanograms or higher per milliliter of blood, test for other controlled substances or if impaired by medications.
+According to the law in Illinois, the definition of “driving under the influence” is operating a motor vehicle while impaired by alcohol, drugs (including marijuana for medical use), intoxicating compounds, or methamphetamines.
+In Illinois, motorists are legally viewed as impaired if they have a blood alcohol content (BAC) of at least .08, a cannabis concentration of five nanograms or higher per milliliter of blood, test for other controlled substances, or if impaired by medications.

-a BAC between .05 and .08 can be convicted of DUI if evidence shows impairment.
-The influence of alcohol is established by the amount of alcohol that’s been consumed and the rate at which it’s processed by the body.
+A motorist’s blood alcohol content is based upon the ratio of alcohol to blood or breath.
+A motorist with a BAC between .05 and .08 can be convicted of DUI if evidence shows impairment.
+The influence of alcohol is established by the amount of alcohol that has been consumed and the rate at which it is processed by the body.

-Some other factors may include gender, weight, frame of mind, surroundings and amount of food consumed.
+Some other factors may include gender, weight, frame of mind, surroundings, and amount of food consumed.
 Talk with an experienced DUI Lawyer Bloomington IL for more information about blood alcohol testing.

-DUI statistics in Illinois find that:*
+DUI statistics in Illinois show:

 -75 percent arrested for the offense are males.

 -Peak time for arrests tends to be between 11 p.m. and 4 a.m. on weekends.

 -On average, motorists pulled over for DUI have a BAC of .16, which is double the illegal limit.